Relative, neighbours of murdered Port of Spain woman: ‘Where is safe?’

 Referring to the intersection of Quarry and Belgrade Streets and a network of other narrow roads on the nearby hill, another resident said it was easy for criminals to escape after committing their crimes and called for more police presence in the area.

-Contacted for comment, one officer in the Port of Spain Division said they had no information to suggest why Laberry or the men were targeted.
+Contacted for comment, one officer in the Port of Spain Division said they had no information to suggest why LaBarrie or the men were targeted.

 “The woman is a security guard.
 Usually after work she just talks with the people in the area outside the shop before heading up the road home.